RsyncProject/rsync/rsync.1.md

     that until a bunch of recursive copying has finished).
 However, these early directories don't yet have their completed mode, mtime, or ownership set -- they have more restrictive rights until the subdirectory's copying actually begins.
-This early-creation idiom can be avoiding by using the [`--omit-dir-times`](#opt) option.
+This early-creation idiom can be avoided by using the [`--omit-dir-times`](#opt) option.

     Incremental recursion can be disabled using the